 The Derbyshire Book of Village CarolsVillage Carols, Sheffield.
 250 pagesBooks and Reports: Books

 Routes and Roots: Fiddle and Dance Studies from around the North Atlantic 4University of Aberdeen: Elphinstone Institute, Aberdeen.
 241 pagesBooks and Reports: Books

-Routes and RootsRoutes and roots.
+Routes and RootsRoutes and roots: Fiddle and Dance Studies from around the North Atlantic 4.
 Russell, I., Goertzen, C. (eds.).
 University of Aberdeen: Elphinstone Institute, pp. 1-5, 5 pagesChapters in Books, Reports and Conference Proceedings: Chapters

 Negotiating the Sacred and the Secular: Vernacular Performance in a North-East Scottish Coastal CommunityMusiké: International Journal of Ethnomusicological Studies, vol. 3, no. 5-6, pp. 165-180Contributions to Journals: Articles